Falmouth-Games-Academy/comp110-worksheet-5/README.md

 c & d) It still runs correct, but it won't go over the same checks every time the first loop "i" increases.

-e) No, it's not.
-In this case, the algorithm doesn't check the same numbers twice.
+e) Yes.
+As it checks twice as less as the first example, the time complexity equals to 0,5n^2, which is still quadrataic.

 f) https://wiki.python.org/moin/TimeComplexity (First list).
 Time complexity of Python's *sort* is O(n log n)